-Terry Phillips and fellow investors are constantly looking for new ways to use the historic building while still retaining its character and feel.
+Terry Philips and fellow investors are constantly looking for new ways to use the historic building while still retaining its character and feel.
 For now, the site provides an exciting live-music venue not only for Washington, but for all of Southeast Iowa.

 The Mills Seed Co.
 Building does not have a liquor license, so each show is BYOB, plus folks bring snacks to share.
 The events are intimate and allow for interaction between the artists and the audience.
 Performances sometimes become very conversational, which is another unique feature of this venue.
 A schedule of upcoming concerts is included below.

 For more info, contact Terry Philips at email@example.com.